It’s OK to Ask for HelpBy Beacon Care Services • 26 Oct 2018

 But what if you’ve noticed a troubling change in your mood, sleep patterns, work habits, gambling, drinking, or relationships?
 What if you start thinking about killing yourself?
 These are times when you should ask for help.

-But for many people going to a company employee assistance program (EAP) or making an appointment with a therapist is hard to do.
+But for many people, making an appointment with a therapist is hard to do.

 Maybe it’s a feeling that you need to handle your problems alone.
 Maybe you’re embarrassed about talking about your feelings.
 Maybe you’re worried that the therapist will judge you or tell your boss or family that you’ve been to their office.